 Trains /

-The Bombardier MOVIA R151 trains are the seventh generation of rolling stock for the North-South and East-West Lines.
+The Alstom Movia R151 trains are the seventh generation of electric multiple unit (EMU) rolling stock model for the North-South and East-West MRT lines (NSEWL).

-106 trains of six cars each were purchased and will be put into service from 2022 onwards.
+106 trains of six cars were purchased and have been in passenger service since 4 June 2023.

-These trains are purchased to replace the first generation KHI trains, second generation SIE trains and the third generation KNS trains.
+The R151 trains were purchased to replace the first generation C151 trains, second generation C651 trains, and third generation C751B trains.

-The new trains are integrated with condition-monitoring features and sensors that transmit data back to a server that can identify emerging faults for rectification before they occur, facilitating a robust, efficient and effective predictive maintenance regime.
+These trains are integrated with condition-monitoring features and sensors that transmit data back to a server to identify emerging faults for rectification before they occur, facilitating a robust, efficient and effective predictive maintenance regime.

-Four of the new trains will be fitted with an Automatic Track Inspection (ATI) System, allowing concurrent monitoring of the running rails, track equipment and sleepers during operations.
+Four R151 trains are fitted with an Automatic Track Inspection (ATI) system, allowing concurrent monitoring of the running rails, track equipment and sleepers during operations.

 North-South Line